They teach all day. Between classes, they find vaccine appointments for strangers.

 The couple was at one of their other daughter’s homes in Poolesville, helping their grandchildren with Zoom school, when Maria’s cellphone rang around 1 p.m. on Jan.
 26.

 “ ‘Mom, you have to get moving,’” Maria remembers Cristina saying.
-Then a member of the Vaccine Hunters called, letting them know your appointment was at 4 p.m. at the White Oak Community Center, across the county.
+Then a member of the Vaccine Hunters called, letting them know their appointment was at 4 p.m. at the White Oak Community Center, across the county.

 Lynch, who lives in Olney, went to the White Oak site two days later, wanting to make sure others the group had signed up actually arrived on time and received their vaccinations.